grafana/writers-toolkit/docs/sources/writing-guide/tooling-and-workflows/run-a-local-webserver/index.md

 ## Run with specific projects

 Each project has a list of projects to build by default when running `make docs`.
-To override the default for a single invocation, provide the `PROJECTS` argument to `make docs`.
+To override the default for a single invocation, provide the `PROJECTS` argument to `make docs` which is the name of the project as it appears in the website URL path.

-The name of the project as it appears in the website URL path.
+For Grafana, the `PROJECT` is `grafana` (https://grafana.com/docs/grafana/).
-For Grafana, the `PROJECT` is `grafana` (https://grafana.com/docs/grafana/) For Grafana Cloud, the `PROJECT` is `grafana-cloud` (https://grafana.com/docs/grafana-cloud/).
+For Grafana Cloud, the `PROJECT` is `grafana-cloud` (https://grafana.com/docs/grafana-cloud/).

 {{% admonition type="note" %}}